Dallas Boat Propeller Accident Lawyers

 Do I receive any different sorts of protections if I am a maritime worker?

-As a maritime worker, you do receive some additional employment protections under the Jones Act, though, which specific protections apply depend on the details of your case.
+As a maritime worker, you do receive some additional employment protections under the Jones Act, though, which specific protections apply will depend on the details of your case.

 Along with the Jones Act, there is also often a legal question on boating accidents whether or not the case falls under the jurisdiction of maritime law, which in the United States can be very complicated and only apply in specific cases.
 You are more likely to have these things come up if you were involved in an accident off of the Texas Gulf Coast or in federal waters, though it is always best to speak with a lawyer about the details of the case to see if any of this applies to you.